marcinkuzminski/rhodecode/docs/upgrade.rst

 This will display any changes made from new version of RhodeCode To your current config.
 And tries to do an automerge.

+It's also good to rebuild the whoosh index since after upgrading the whoosh versionthere could be introduced incompatible index changes

 .. _virtualenv: http://pypi.python.org/pypi/virtualenv
 .. _python: http://www.python.org/